 The elastics took the dye very well.
 You can see the brown panties.
 Very nice!
 But the “traumatic smelling” experience held me back from dyeing.

 But I love colors!
 And seeing people dye their fabrics made me think not all of the dyes stink!
 Next one to try: Dharma Acid Dyes.
 Fuchsia and Crimson.

 Elastics (all sorts of them), lace, power mesh, bra closures.
 All took the dye beautifully!
 That’s because they’re all nylon.

 But the great news was: the smell is bearable!
 For some colors, you don’t even need a protection mask.
 The only problem I see with acid dyes: you really need access to nylon supplies.
 Acid dyes do not work on polyester.

-Front piece is simple cotton, non-stretch.
-Crotch and center back piece is cotton jersey, which I did not dye.
+The front piece is simple cotton, non-stretch.
+The crotch and center back piece is a cotton jersey, which I did not dye.
 Everything else was in the color pot!

 Am I pleased with the results?
 Oh, yeah!
 This is why I have not stopped at pinks.
 But about my next color experiment, I’ll talk some other time.

 Now imagine what would have happened if I tried the Acid Dyes before the iDye Poly.
 I would have decided there is no need to use a protection mask.
 And when I would have gotten to iDye Poly, without a mask… My poor nose…

 Did you try to dye fabrics/elastics?
 What dyes have you used and what was your experience?